shahidkazi/python/README.md

 This will be an evolving repository and I will keep adding/updating scripts over time.

-If you wish to contribute or spot improvements/comments, please feel free to reach out to me and I would love both feedback and critique :-)
+If you wish to contribute or spot improvements/comments, please feel free to reach out to me and I would love the feedback & critique :-)